 First, register your interest in the Tree Scheme to become a volunteer grower.
 The growing season starts in November and ends around May the following year:

-- July-August Submit your grower registration
+- July-August Submit your grower registration form

 - October-November Attend a free propagation workshop (optional)